markarnoldutah/Benefetch-Research/ChatGPT Context 1.md

 When starting a new conversation:

 * ALOE (Assisted Living Operating Environment) and **AloeOps.com** are the official brand and domain for the Assisted Living product.
-* EC architecture is anchored to the entity definitions found in **seed-program.cs**.
+* BF architecture is anchored to the entity definitions found in **seed-program.cs**.
-* You are actively developing both EC and ALOE in parallel.
+* You are actively developing both BF and ALOE in parallel.
 * PCC is a complement, not a competitor.
 * Multi-tenant, Azure-native, .NET-first patterns should be preserved.
 * Visual/branding outputs should reflect the ALOE brand direction.